For many engaged couples, choosing a non-religious wedding ceremony is their preference.

-Consider noting these values within your vows to show what will anchor your relationship throughout the years.
+Consider outlining these values within your non-religious wedding vows to show what will anchor your relationship throughout the years.

 You likely have faith in the person you are choosing to marry.
 Describe the faith you have in your partner.
 Detail out why this is important to you and how it’s different than anything you’ve felt in the past.

-While you won’t be reciting traditional wedding vows, you can take inspiration from those vows: “…for better, for worse, for richer, for poorer, in sickness and in health…”
+While you won’t be reciting religious wedding vows, you can take inspiration from those vows: “…for better, for worse, for richer, for poorer, in sickness and in health…”

 Marriage will have its joys and challenges.
 To prepare for the journey ahead, acknowledge your expectations and how you plan to act throughout every season of marriage.

-Here are some examples for how you might achieve this within your wedding vows.
+Here are some examples for how you might achieve this within your nondenominational wedding vows.